Slang terms for money: Canada

 In Canada, the one-dollar coin is known as the loonie.
 This is because it bears an image of the common loon, a bird.

 The two-dollar coin is known as the toonie, a portmanteau combining the number two with loonie.
 It is occasionally spelled twonie; Canadian newspapers and the Royal Canadian Mint use the toonie spelling.

-Similar to the United States 5 cent coins are called nickle (due to the metal it was made of, but note the different spelling), 10 cent coins are dimes, 25 cent coins are quarters or two bits.
+Similar to the United States, 5 cent coins are called nickels (due to the metal they are made from), 10 cent coins are dimes, 25 cent coins are quarters or two bits.
 Dollar amounts are all also referred to as bucks.

 A five-dollar note is known colloquially as a fin, a fiver, half a sawbuck.

 A ten-dollar note is known colloquially as a ten-spot, a dixie, a sawbuck, or a tenner.

-A twenty-dollar note is known colloquially as QE2, or a Queen Sheet (after its portrait of Queen Elizabeth II).

-A one hundred-dollar note is known colloquially as a C-Note, a Borden (after its portrait of Prime Minister Robert Borden), or a bill (e.g. $500 is 5 bills). $100.00 is also called an onion in gambling corners.
+A one hundred-dollar note is known colloquially as a C-Note or a bill (e.g. $500 is 5 bills).

 Discontinued since 2000, the former one thousand-dollar notes were occasionally referred to as "pinkies", because of their distinctive colour.

 Since Canadians and Americans both refer to their respective currencies as "the dollar", and because the two countries tend to mingle both socially and in the media, there is a lot of overlap in slang terms for money.
 However, this usually only extends to terms that are not specific to one country or the other.
-For example, both Canadians and Americans refer to a $100 note as a C-note, but an American might refer to it as a Benjamin, after its portrait of Benjamin Franklin, while a Canadian might refer to it as a Borden, after its portrait of Robert Borden.
+For example, both Canadians and Americans refer to a $100 note as a C-note, but an American might refer to it as a Benjamin, or a "Benji" after its portrait of Benjamin Franklin.

 In Canadian French, dollar amounts are often referred to as piasses in the same way that an English speaker would use the words "buck" or "bucks" in informal settings.
 The word piasse is derived from the word piastre.

-Czech republic
+Czech Republic

-Coins and banknotes are referred to as: